elihunter173/website/content/blog/2022_04_14_partial_order_precedence_climbing.md

 assumes you have a basic familiarity with parsing techniques.
 For example, I won't explain BNF syntax or how to write a recursive descent parser.

+TODO: Include link to all code examples.

 # Background

 Suppose you want to create a programming language with arithmetic expressions.
 So for example you have numbers, operators for addition `+`, multiplication `*`, and exponentiation `**`, and you allow parenthesized expressions.
-We'll leave off subtraction `-`, division `/`, and other operators in this post for simplicity.
+We'll leave off subtraction `-`, division `/`, and other operators for now for simplicity.

 The BNF grammar you'd *like* to write looks like this.